IUCN-ELC/ecolex.docker/README.md

 Useful for running interactive debuggers in the code.
 Make sure the container is started with tty and stdin_open.
 - `edwd log [service]` attach in `tail -f` way to the given container, default web. ctrl+c is safe to use for ending the attachment to the stream of logs
+- `edwd run [-u user] [service [command]]` - run service (and all dependant services).
+Be interactive.
+Container will be removed on exit.
+Service ports will not be published This means that this can be run even if the suite is up including the service we run, practically twice.
+By default starts service `web` and command `bash` with the default user of the image.
+Note that the entrypoint might override the user you specify with `-u`
+- `edwd exec [-u user] [service [command]]` Execute a command (interactive) in the context of a running service.
+Service must have been started with `up`, not `run`.

 All commands can be run with `-h` flag for help